Fire Sprinklers in Nursing Homes

 The GAO report said that from 1994 to 1999, an average of 2,300 facilities reported a fire each year.
 In 2004, inspections uncovered 48,732 problems with fire-safety rules, 11.5 percent of which were considered to have widespread potential for harm.
 Last year, 62,359 deficiencies were found, with 23.5 percent considered severe.
 Approximately 1.4 million residents live in 16,000 nursing homes across the nation.

 PKSD is a Wisconsin personal injury law firm handling cases through out the state.
-Our Milwaukee personal injury lawyers have successfully represented injured people in almost every county.
+Our experienced Milwaukee personal injury attorneys have successfully represented injured people in almost every county.
 We know Wisconsin.